NordicESMhub/GEO4962/_episodes/02-infra.md

 *   Active data, which are processed or being analysed, are stored in the [Project Area](https://www.sigma2.no/content/project-data-storage).
 *   When the data are no longer expected to change and/or results have been published, the data should normally be made accessible to the public.
 Data can be transferred to the NorStore Archive from the Project area or directly uploaded.

-When running the CAM-5.3 model on abel, the model outputs are generated and stored in the temporary working area (/work/users/$LOGNAME).
-As mentioned earlier, the working area on Abel is a temporary storage area and data must be moved to a more permanent storage area where you will be able to easily post-process and visualize your model results.
+When running the CAM-5.3 model on Saga, the model outputs are generated and stored in the temporary working area (/work/users/$LOGNAME).
+As mentioned earlier, the working area on Saga is a temporary storage area and data must be moved to a more permanent storage area where you will be able to easily post-process and visualize your model results.
-Model outputs will have to be moved from Abel working area (/work/users/$LOGNAME) to the norStore project area.
-You can use scp to copy your data from Abel to NorStore but the detailed procedure will be explained later.
+Model outputs will have to be moved from Saga working area (/work/users/$LOGNAME) to the norStore project area.
+You can use scp to copy your data from Saga to NorStore but the detailed procedure will be explained later.

 ### What is a Research Data Archive?